 The Daniel B Dingman Scholarship for Peace and Justice was established by the Los Alamos Foundation to honor the memory of Dan Dingman who passed away in September 2013.
 Dan was a lifelong believer in and practitioner of these causes.

-To apply for this scholarship you must attend either St. Joseph or Righetti high schools in Orcutt, California or live in Los Alamos, California.
+To apply for this scholarship you must attend either St. Joseph, Righetti, or Orcutt Academy high school or live in Los Alamos, California.
 You must be a senior in good standing and intend to further pursue your education at a 2 or 4-year college or university.

 Please look through the application carefully and take the time to answer questions thoughtfully.
 Remember, we are looking for someone that we believe can be a leader in his/her community and who will show by example that peace and justice are attainable goals.
 Because this is a college scholarship we will be looking for articulate answers.
 In addition to the written responses we may also schedule a phone interview with the candidate.
 Don’t let this intimidate you we simply want to know you a little better.